 A credit score is one factor used in a lender’s assessment of your creditworthiness when you apply for a lending product, e.g., a loan, line of credit, or credit card.
 It can also be a factor in lease approval, new utilities setup, and insurance rates.
 You can have more than one credit score, depending on what credit scoring model a lender uses.

 One type of credit scoring model is the FICO® Score, which is used in 90% of lending decisions in the U.S. Since it’s such a widely used determiner, consumers are wise to pay close attention to their own score.

-FICO Scores, however, are trademarks created by the Fair Isaac Corporation, and were the first widely-used, commercially-available scores of their type.
-Put very simply, FICO Scores essentially “compress” a person’s credit history into one algorithmically-determined score.
+The FICO Score is a trademark of the Fair Isaac Corporation.
+It was the first widely used, commercially available score of its type.
+FICO Scores essentially compress a person’s credit history into one algorithmically determined score.

-Because FICO scores (and other ones like it) are based on analytics, rather than human biases, their goal is to make it easier for lenders to make fair lending decisions.
+Because FICO scores (and other credit scores like it) are based on analytics rather than human biases, the intention is to make it easier for lenders to make fair lending decisions.

-There are five main components of your base score , with differing weights.
-They are:
+There are five main components of your base score , each having a different weight in the calculation.

 • Payment history: 35%